mnapoli/framework-interop/README.md

-This is an example of interoperability between frameworks through Framework-agnostic **modules**.
+This is an example of interoperability between frameworks through framework-agnostic **modules**.

     composer install
     php -S localhost:8000 -t web